Rocky Cape to Club - 50km

 Cut off time: 1pm (50km runners)

-The course continues along the beach before veering up onto a 4wd track that runs adjacent to the beach, follow this track until the beach runs out and you will find the start of the Postman’s Track that takes you up and over the headland to Boat Harbour.
+The course continues through Sisters Beach onto a 4wd track that runs adjacent to the beach, follow this track until the beach runs out and you will find the start of the Postman’s Track that takes you up and over the headland to Boat Harbour.
 Again this is single track although a bit more technical it is still a very enjoyable part of the journey.
 Once up off the beach you are afforded more sensational coastal views and can see your next destination of Boat Harbour off in the distance.
-After approximately 2km the track turns hard right and drops down towards the ocean providing a tricky little decent before levelling out, traversing farm land and finally dropping right down to the coast.
+After approximately 2km the track turns hard left and drops down towards the ocean providing a tricky little decent before levelling out, traversing farm land and finally dropping right down to the coast.
 The last kilometre into Boat Harbour requires some care as there are a couple of rocky bays to cross that will require a little bit of rock hopping.
 These bays are subject to tidal movements – not a problem at low tide – but depending on your timing you may get wet feet.
 It is a low to moderate technical area so take your time and you will pass with ease.
-Once you are passed this section it is an easy journey into Boat Harbour and your half way (50km) – or three quarter (101km) point of the event.
+Once you are passed this section it is an easy journey into Boat Harbour and you’re half way (50km) – or three quarter (101km) point of the event.

 Boat Harbour will have an aide station and again is an excellent viewing point for spectators to offer their encouragement with plenty of facilities available.